 - Figure out your monthly income (if you have a variable income figure out the lowest guaranteed amount).

 - List out and total your must-have monthly expenses (use the free budget template).
-Things like rent/mortgage, electric, water, gas, insurance, and essential food.
+Things like rent/mortgage, electricity, water, gas, insurance, and essential food.

 - List out and total your variable expenses – Netflix, gym membership, cell phone, fun money, eating out, and everything else.

 - Take your total from #3 and then minus your total from #4.
 This final number needs to be $0 or a positive number.

-If you have money left over after your discretionary expenses, then you can use that for reducing your debt more or save more (see below).
+If you have money left over after your discretionary expenses, then you can use that to reduce your debt or save more (see below).
 Yet, many find that they don’t have anything actually leftover and that they’re running in the negative.
 That means you have to do the hard part of giving up the extras that you “want” and focus your spending habits by only buying what you “need.”